1. Are all nonprofit organizations required to have an annual audit?

 3. Is my California-based exempt organization required to file annual tax returns?

 Yes, though the form of the returns varies depending on the size and age of your organization.
 For newly formed organizations with little to no revenue, there is a simple “e-postcard” (Form 990-N) that you must file using the IRS website.
-Your organization will qualify for the 990-N only if your annual revenues are $25,000 or less.
+Your organization will qualify for the 990-N if your annual revenues are normally $50,000 or less.